 Of course, you can knead the dough by hand.
 I did that myself for a while.
 However, I found that I could not achieve the quality I wanted from the dough with my hands.
 Moreover, kneading by hand can be also more exhausting if you want to make a larger quantity of dough for several guests, for example.

 I therefore decided to upgrade.
 Through internet research, I read a lot of good things about the Grilleta kneading machines from the manufacturer Famag.
 I decided on the Grilleta IM 5S because it had 10 speed settings and a removable bowl.
 And what can I say?
 The dough quality cannot be compared to anything I had seen before.
-You can’t get anything like it by hand or with the Bosch MUM.
+You can’t get anything like that by hand (unfortunately).
 The dough comes out looking almost like ice cream.
 It can also produce flour quantities of up to 3 kg and also doughs with high hydration (> 70 % water content) or biga doughs.

 However, it has to be a well-considered decision.
 Because firstly, with its 23 kg, it is not exactly the smallest and lightest machine and secondly, it is also not a bargain (purchase price 19.01.2019: 876.40 euros).
 I don’t want to say that I can’t do without a kneading machine, but I’m very satisfied with the quality of the dough and wouldn’t want to miss it anymore.

 Rating: recommendable | Learn more: Grilleta IM 5S

 The temperature of the dough plays an important role.
 The dough should not be too warm, otherwise the yeast activities are amplified unnecessarily fast and this could lead to over-proofing.
 Ideally, the dough should have a temperature of about 23 degrees after kneading (of course, it is not the end of the world if it is above that, happens to me, too).
 To measure the dough temperature, I recommend a kitchen thermometer (bottom of the picture).